Enterprise Archive Solution

 Enterprise Archive Solution (EAS) is an enterprise file, social media and email archiving software program originally developed by Educom in 2000.
-EAS was subsequently acquired by Zantaz, Autonomy and HP and is currently owned by Unified Global Archiving.
+EAS was subsequently acquired by Zantaz, Autonomy, and HP, and is currently owned by Zantaz Data Resources.
 Enterprise Archive Solution has the ability to archive content from various sources such as Microsoft Exchange, Microsoft SharePoint, various file systems such as NTFS, social media such as Twitter and Facebook, and instant messaging such as Microsoft Skype.

 History

 Enterprise Archive Solution (EAS), previously called Exchange Archive Solution, was originally developed by EDUCOM TS, Inc., an Ottawa-based software development firm.
 The first release of EAS occurred on March 15, 2000.
 EAS was sold as commercial software for local installation.
 EAS was designed to archive content from Microsoft Exchange to help organizations comply with legal requirements for E-mail retention, to reduce storage load of Microsoft Exchange, improve backup, and for .pst file management.

 From 2000 to 2004, EDUCOM released multiple versions, gained market share and was eventually acquired by Zantaz, Inc. in 2004.
 Over the next year, Zantaz added additional functionality, released version 4.0 and officially renamed the product to Enterprise Archive Solution.

 In 2005, EAS was being used by more than 2 million users and was mentioned by analyst International Data Corporation.
 In 2007, Zantaz estimated a thousand customers.

 On July 24, 2007, EAS was acquired by Autonomy, Inc. of Cambridge, UK.
 Shortly after the acquisition, Autonomy announced that EAS was integrated with Autonomy's IDOL search technology.

 Analyst Gartner rated Zantaz and Autonomy's products in 2007.

 On October 3, 2011, EAS was acquired by HP, Inc. of Palo Alto, CA.

 On July 29, 2014, EAS was acquired by Capax Discovery, Inc. headquartered in Morristown, NJ.

+On January 1, 2024, Zantaz Data Resources will be releasing an update to EAS as part of its Zantaz Advanced Archive 1.0 featuring Data Optimization.